renesas-rz/rzg_trusted-firmware-a/docs/plat/rz-g3l.rst

 System Tested:
 --------------

-The current TF-A port has been tested on the dev_1 and smarc RZ/G3L boards.
+The current TF-A port has been tested on the RZ/G3L smarc board.
 SoC_id  R9A08G046L46GBG revision ESx.y.

 * u-boot: